FEICA REACH implementation and

 CEFIC LIBRARY: Please click here for a direct link to the Cefic REACH Library.

 In addition, FEICA has developed sector-specific SPERCs to comply with REACH chemical safety assessments.
 The SPERCs allow the refinement of the environmental emission estimations, as they provide more realistic parameter values.
 The relevant SPERCs for the adhesive and sealant industry are documented in SPERC fact sheets (which include sector-specific parameters, risk management measures and operational conditions).
-Those FEICA SPERCs Fact-sheets have been recently updated (see version 2 –revised Feb 2013 below).
+The revised FEICA SPERCs Fact sheets (version 2 - revised Feb 2013) and Chesar files are available below.
+However, the second generation of SPERCs will be reviewed this year, in accordance with the work done under the Chemical Safety Report/Exposure Scenario Roadmap.

 These SPERCs provide comprehensive documentation of the emission assessment in the Chemical Safety Report, and can be implemented into the current version 2.1 of CHESAR (CHEmical Safety Assessment and Reporting tool) by using the CHESAR SPERC files (Download in ZIP format).